jlacar/aoc-2023-kotlin/resources/Day07.md

 ### The code's story should fit the problem well

 Code that reads like a well-written story is like a well-tailored suit that fits its wearer well and makes them easy on the eyes.
-Code that doesn't is usually difficult, if not morbidly fascinating, to look at.
+Code that doesn't is usually difficult, if not morbidly fascinating like a train wreck, to look at.

 Here's how I ended up telling the story of Day 7, Part 1, in Kotlin:
 ```kotlin